-In this episode of the Birthful Podcast, we are going to be talking with Dr. Amali Lokugamage about why an OB would choose to have a homebirth.
-And this is a very interesting story, because it was an unexpected path, that revealed itself through her pregnancy, and lead her to see the practice of maternity care in a new light.
+Adriana talks with Dr. Amali Lokugamage about why an OB would choose to have a homebirth.
+This is a very interesting story, because it was an unexpected path that revealed itself through her pregnancy, and led her to see the practice of perinatal care in a new light.

 To listen here, click the play button on the player above, or click the button below to listen in iTunes.

 - The evolution of an obstetrician: before and after being pregnant

 - How pregnancy can heighten your intuition

 - Trusting what your baby tells you